 Starting from the bottom of the valley where the river Adda flows and heading north you will see terraced vineyards, broadleaf forests of beech and chestnut, larches and pine trees.
 Those are the natural habitats of foxes, hares, squirrels, deer, wild boars and bears.
 Further up, the chamois, the marmot and the steimbok live along with the partridge and the eagle on the extended grasslands where the edelweiss grows.
 Eventually you will face the impressive Piz Bernina and Mount Disgrazia towering over huge glaciers.

 The complex geological history of the area gave us also rocks and stones to cave and mine and rare minerals collected by researchers from every corner of the world.

 The house was recently built following high standards of eco-sustainability.
-There are four bedrooms, three bathrooms, a fully equipped kitchen, adining room and living room with a wood stove, 2 panoramic terraces, a laundry, a ski room, free wifi with computer and printer, private car park and garage with tools for bike repairing and cleaning.
+There are four bedrooms, three bathrooms, a fully equipped kitchen, a dining room and living room with a wood stove, 2 panoramic terraces, a laundry, a ski room, private car park and garage with tools for bike repairing and cleaning.

 Spread out on the territory you will find: pre-historical rock carvings, roman bridges, medieval towers, 16th century churches and wonderful examples of rural architecture -to be honest, as per Italian tradition, often left in a total state of negligence.

 The village is very quiet but within 100 metres you will find: bar, pizzeria, butcher, grocery, fruit shop, post office, bank, doctor, pharmacy, soccer pitch, tennis court and playground.
 On the way back from the newsagent you might step on a mushroom or a hen.